ViictorFidelis/Parallax-Wallpaper/README.md

 # Parallax-Wallpaper
-Parallax wallpaper to be used in the lively app
+Parallax wallpaper to be used in the lively app, which can be downloaded here: https://www.rocksdanister.com/lively/

 While still in the lively app, right click on this wallpaper thumbnail then go to costumize, select the name of your town or neighbour if you live in a large city, then select the language, this step is necessary to make the temperature api to work.
 You can also change the background img in the same customize menu.